Boodogs/uwhpsc---clone/notes/smc.rst

   repository on the SMC project and then add and commit the file you want to transfer.

+  Or if you open the *Files* tab on the SMC project page and navigate to the directory containing the desired file, there is a set of buttons to the left of each file name that includes a download button.

   You can also use `scp` to copy a file *from* the SMC to your account on some other machine, e.g. a UW computer.
 In a terminal window on the SMC project, type::